 If you need a fully customizable website that’s hosted on a more flexible platform, then you must purchase hosting from a web hosting company and use the full WordPress software.

-Key differences between a hosted WordPress.com site and using traditional web hosting with the WordPress software
+Key differences between a hosted WordPress.com site and using traditional web hosting

 To break it down even further, here is a quick review of the differences between starting your site on WordPress.com and starting your site through a hosting company like HostGator and picking WordPress as your content management system.